toosuto-r/redditComments/README.md

     create a larger weight for tighter links.

   gexf_subRel.R
-    This script is largely lifted directly from REFERENCE, CREDIT, with a couple of minor tweaks: the subreddit sizes are used for node size, but as log of their actual size; the links are given no colour, to allow colouration by the source node after modularity; and of course a differenct dataset.
-The script uses Fruchterman-Reingold layout, which can be reasonably well recreated in gephi itself with the same layout, gravity <- 5 and size <- 10000.
+    This script is largely lifted directly from https://gist.github.com/Vessy with a couple of minor tweaks: the subreddit sizes are used for node size, but as log of their actual size; the links are given no colour, to allow colouration by the source node after modularity; and of course a differenct dataset.
+The script uses Fruchterman-Reingold layout, which can be reasonably well recreated in gephi itself with the same layout, gravity <- 0.5 and size <- 3000.